DioxusLabs/dioxus/README.md

 };
 ```

-Dioxus can be used to deliver webapps, desktop apps, static pages, liveview apps, Android apps, iOS Apps, and more.
+Dioxus can be used to deliver webapps, desktop apps, static pages, liveview apps, eventually mobile apps (WIP), and more.
 At its core, Dioxus is entirely renderer agnostic and has great documentation for creating new renderers for any platform.

 If you know React, then you already know Dioxus.